-Dr. Elliot McGucken Demand Letters - Photo Infringement [What you need to know to avoid a lawsuit being filed against your company and potentially its officers and directors for personal liability]
+Dr. Elliot McGucken Demand Letters - Photo Infringement [What you need to know to avoid a lawsuit being filed against your company and potentially its officers and directors for personal liability] and information on settlements

 Artist Credentials and Accolades

-My Client is an accomplished scholar, photographer and educator.
+My Client is an accomplished scholar, photographer, and educator.
 He is well known across the United States.
 He does not sell stock photos.

 "Elliott McGucken caught fall in all its glory on Friday at North Lake near Bishop, Calif.
 Colors at the high-elevation lake are now past peak, but many other places have yet to pop."